 Course introduction and requirements

 The course at GCSE Level is divided into three parts: Performing, Composing and Appraising.
 Those who wish to take the examination need to be interested in a wide range of musical styles and to be reasonably proficient on an instrument or as a singer (around Grade 4 standard).
-Often at GCSE and A Level, Music is team taught in order to give pupils the widest range of expertise in their lessons.

 A Level Music Course Introduction